 If you are served with a non-compliance notice, the team at No Probs Plumbing and Gas are available to rectify the problem.

-Contact No Probs Plumbing and Gas to take the stress out of maintaining your backflow prevention device, we provide an annual service to ensure all backflow prevention devices are compliant, and provide all customers and the Water Corporation with a completed Backflow test report, ensuring you are not served with a non-compliance notice.
+Contact No Probs Plumbing and Gas to take the stress out of maintaining your backflow prevention device, we provide an annual service to ensure all devices are compliant, and provide all customers and the Water Corporation with a completed Backflow test report, ensuring you are not served with a non-compliance notice.